-Completed application as a PDF file must be submitted online.
+Complete applications as a PDF file and submit online.
+Upload supporting files one at a time.
 Please follow the application instructions listed in the SCAN Graduate Student Research Grant Instructions and Application .doc

 Upload Grant Application Form

 As noted in the instructions, the application must be uploaded in PDF file format only.
-If you have any questions about the application process, please email the SCAN office at firstname.lastname@example.org.
+Upload files one at a time.
+If you have any questions about the application process, please email the SCAN office at email@example.com.

 2012 Graduate Student Research Grant Winner

 Tanya Halliday, RD